gorgitko/gorgitko/README.md

 I am also teaching practicals in the Analysis of Gene Expression at the [University of Chemistry and Technology in Prague](https://www.vscht.cz//?jazyk=en).

 - [Exercise materials for the Analysis of Gene Expression](https://github.com/gorgitko/analysis_of_gene_expression)

+To grab the chance to promote my study programme, here is the link: <http://studuj.bioinformatiku.cz/>

+I would say, it's not an easy, but interesting and satisfying field and the future is bright as more people are needed to analyze the neverending, large bunch of biological data or to develop tools that make this task easier for others.

 Several times I was also participating as a lecturer at [Prague Autumn School - RNASeq Data Analysis Workshop](https://www.seqme.eu/en/courses/dates/ngs-autumn-school) organized by